browserengineering/book/book/security.md

 ```

 The issue here is that one server's web page content is being sent to
-a script running on a web site delivered by another server.
+a script running on a website delivered by another server.
 Since the
 content is derived from cookies, this leaks private data.

 To prevent issues like this, browsers have a [*same-origin